 Dr Tom Kompas (Economic member for NPFRAG)

-Dr Robert Curtotti (Economic member for SquidRAG and SERAG)
+Mr Robert Curtotti (Economic member for SquidRAG and SharkRAG)

 Dr Sean Pasco (Economic Expert, CSIRO)